Exploring The Valley of the Kings: A Visitor's Guide

 A third work can be called The Sun God's Journey through the Underworld.
 It depicts the sun god addressing the spirits and monsters of the Underworld, who are exactly portrayed in long rows.
 Other texts used in decorating the walls of the tombs were the Praising of Re (or Litany of Re) and the Book of the Opening of the Mouth.
 The former, which appears in the first two corridors, contains a hymn to the sun god, whom the dead man had to invoke under 75 different names when he entered the Underworld in the evening.
 The latter teaches the various ceremonies, which had to be performed in front of the statue of the dead man so that it could eat and drink what had been set out for it in the tomb.

-Tips and Tactics: Getting the Most Out of Your Visit to the Valley of the Kings
+Tips and Tours: How to Make the Most of Your Visit to The Valley of the Kings

-- Timing: Tour groups based in Luxor hit the Valley of the Kings early in the morning, and from 10am, the bus tours from the Red Sea resorts arrive.
-Your best bet for the least crowds is to come here in late afternoon.
+- Timing: Tour groups based in Luxor hit the Valley of the Kings at around 8am, and from 10am, the bus tours from the Red Sea resorts arrive.
+Your best bet for the least crowds is to come here in late afternoon, or if you're an early riser get here at 6am, when the tombs open.

-- What to bring: A flashlight is extremely handy for the darker corners of the tombs.
-Wear comfortable walking shoes (there are lots of stairs), bring plenty of water, and don't forget a sun hat and sunscreen for walking between the tombs.
-If you're planning on being here for a while, bring snacks.
+- What to Bring: A flashlight is extremely handy for the darker corners of the tombs, and if you're planning on being here for a while, bring snacks.
 The only food on offer is at the tourist bazaar near the visitor center, which is quite a hike from the tombs.

 - Visitor Center: The Valley of the King's visitor center has clean toilets, a ticket booth, and an excellent model of the entire valley.
 The adjoining tourist bazaar sells cold drinks and snack food.

 - Tomb Train: A little electric train runs from the visitor center up to the start of the tombs area.
-When it's boiling hot, it's worth the minimal fee to skip the walk.
+When it's boiling hot, it's worth the minimal fee it costs to hop on this and skip the walk.

 - By Private Taxi: Most independent travelers arrive by private taxi, which you can hire from the East Bank or from the waterfront car park in front of the ferry terminal on the West Bank.
 There are no taxi meters, and you have to haggle for a price (bartering for half-day or full-day hire is normal).
 If you're short on time and want to see a lot of the monuments on the West Bank, a taxi is a good idea.

-- By Tour Bus: Nearly all hotels and all travel agencies in Luxor arrange daily West Bank tours, which usually include the Valley of the Kings, Deir al-Bahri, and the Valley of the Queens (some also include Medinet Habu).
+- By Tour Bus: Nearly all hotels and all travel agencies in Luxor arrange daily West Bank tours, which usually include the Valley of the Kings and Deir al-Bahri, and often the Valley of the Queens and Medinet Habu.

 - By Bicycle: For those with time up their sleeves, hiring a bike to commute around the West Bank is a great idea.
 Be warned though, the road up to the Valley of the Kings is a long, hot, uphill ride.